From $SL(5,\mathbb{R})$ Yang-Mills theory to induced gravity: Conclusions

 As described in expression \eqref{eq:newton-cosmol}, Newton and cosmological constants are related to the Gribov and coupling parameters.
 The running of the Newton constant can be visualised at Fig.~\ref{fig3}, which, however, is related to gravity only below $\mu=\overline{\Lambda}$.
-Moreover, with relatively small expansion parameter and logarithms, we where able to find a solution that accounts for the current value of Newton constant and predicts a scale of the phase transition right below the Planck scale, as expected.
-This means that, after $\sim10^{-44}s$ from the Big Bang, gravity would already be at the geometric phase.
-However, the predicted value for the cosmological constant does not account for the cancelation of quantum field theory predictions.
+Moreover, with relatively small expansion parameter and logarithms, we were able to find a solution that accounts for the current value of Newton's constant and predicts a scale of the phase transition right below the Planck scale, as expected.
+This means that, near to the Planck scale, gravity would already be at the geometric phase.
+However, the predicted value for the cosmological constant does not account for the cancellation of quantum field theory predictions.
 Nevertheless, we found remarkable that these results could be obtained from 1-loop approximations.
 It is also remarkable that the same mechanism that describes confinement in QCD can be employed to generate gravity.
 Improved explicit computations are required indeed, but we leave it for future investigation.

 Let us take a look at the classical theory described by the action \eqref{ym-map-grav}.
 The Newton constant is a global factor and will not affect our analysis.
 The first term of this gravity action is a squared curvature term and is proportional to $\Lambda^{-2}$.
 Since the cosmological constant is very large, this term is negligible when compared, for instance, to the Einstein-Hilbert term.
 Thus, forgetting about the matter field, the only difference between the action \eqref{ym-map-grav} and general relativity with cosmological constant is the squared torsion term.
 However, torsion is expected to be very small and account only for a suitable coupling with fermions.